kmezhoud/bioCancer/inst/base/tools/help/Mutation.md

 #### Load Mutations to Datasets

 It is interesting to get any statistics analysis or transformation with genetic profiles.
-Any table from `Mutation` panel can be loaded to `Handle` panel by checking `Load Mutations to Datasets` and press the button.
+Any table from `Mutation` panel can be loaded to `Processing` panel by checking `Load Mutations to Datasets` and press the button.
 The data frame will be named `MutData`.